-In 2020, and as further amended in February 2021, we reached an agreement to postpone the purchase and installation of scrubbers on 19 vessels.
+In 2020, and as further amended in February 2021, we reached an agreement to extend the options to purchase and install scrubbers on 19 vessels.
 In August 2021, we exercised options to purchase six of these scrubbers.
-One of the vessels under this agreement was sold during 2022 without a scrubber installation and 12 remain.
+We let our options to purchase scrubbers on the remaining vessels expire during 2023 and wrote-off \$10.5 million related to previously incurred deposits and installation costs.